-We are your local specialist for tile cleaning, stone cleaning, grout cleaning and tile, stone and grout sealing covering the restoration of all types of stone and tiled flooring.
+Servicing West Cheshire, Alistair Robb along with his son Andrew are your local specialists for tile cleaning, stone cleaning, grout cleaning and tile, stone and grout sealing covering the restoration of all types of stone and tile

 Help with Tile and Stone > Terracotta Tile Cleaning

 Terracotta Tiles have been around in certain parts of the world for over two millennia, in fact the word Terracotta means burned earth.
 The ancient Romans used a variety of terracotta tiles in their villas and palaces for many centuries.
 Terracotta tiles are thicker than most modern tiles giving them strength and durability.

 The one big downside to Terracotta is the fact that it has no glaze on the surface and can pick up and store muck and dirt very quickly.
 If you have ever owned a Terracotta floor before you will be able to relate to this problem however the answer is to ensure you have the correct sealer in place.